hbgxsm95/boylee1111.github.io/about.md

 As a fast-learning developer, I'd already involed into many different development skills.
 Among all programming languages, `Objective-C` and `C#` are my specialists.
 But I never limit myself to some specific skills or domains.
 The world is changing with an unprecedented speed, epscially the IT industry.
 So I take myself as a person who can meet the challenges positively and react to the changes rapidly.
 And [Here](/résumé) is more details about my career.

 ####Hobbies####
-As an addicted runner.
-I was crushed on this clean, efficient and unlimited exercise way since the first time I ran on playground.
+As an addicted runner, I was crushed on this clean, efficient and unlimited exercise way since the first time I ran on playground.
 And I've participated in several running activities, like Shanghai Marathon, which I really enjoyed.

 And I'm also interested in Chinese martial arts, exactly, Kungfu.
 I've been learning *Wing Chun* for several years.
 I regard myself as a person who is still on the way from novice to intermediate.